dgmdan/resume/DanMadereResume.md

 ## Background

-Software engineer with six years experience in Web development and operations support.
+Software engineer with seven years experience in Web development and operations support.

 ## Education